Visual Basic (classic)

 Forms are created using drag-and-drop techniques.
 A tool is used to place controls (e.g., text boxes, buttons, etc.) on the form (window).
 Controls have attributes and event handlers associated with them.
 Default values are provided when the control is created, but may be changed by the programmer.
 Many attribute values can be modified during run time based on user actions or changes in the environment, providing a dynamic application.
 For example, code can be inserted into the form resize event handler to reposition a control so that it remains centered on the form, expands to fill up the form, etc. By inserting code into the event handler for a keypress in a text box, the program can automatically translate the case of the text being entered, or even prevent certain characters from being inserted.

-Visual Basic can create executables (EXE files), ActiveX controls, or DLL files, but is primarily used to develop Windows applications and to interface with database systems.
-Dialog boxes with less functionality can be used to provide pop-up capabilities.
-Controls provide the basic functionality of the application, while programmers can insert additional logic within the appropriate event handlers.
-For example, a drop-down combination box automatically displays a list.
-When the user selects an element, an event handler is called that executes code that the programmer created to perform the action for that list item.
-Alternatively, a Visual Basic component can have no user interface, and instead provide ActiveX objects to other programs via Component Object Model (COM).
-This allows for server-side processing or an add-in module.

-The runtime recovers unused memory using reference counting, which depends on variables passing out of scope or being set to Nothing, avoiding the problem of memory leaks that are possible in other languages.
-There is a large library of utility objects, and the language provides basic support for object-oriented programming.
-Unlike many other programming languages, Visual Basic is generally not case-sensitive—though it transforms keywords into a standard case configuration and forces the case of variable names to conform to the case of the entry in the symbol table.
-String comparisons are case sensitive by default.
-The Visual Basic compiler is shared with other Visual Studio languages (C, C++).
-Nevertheless, by default the restrictions in the IDE do not allow creation of some targets (Windows model DLLs) and threading models, but over the years, developers have bypassed these restrictions.

-Characteristics

-Visual Basic builds upon the characteristics of BASIC.